Spain: Granada Language Intensive

 - Sporting activities such as hiking, mountain biking, swimming, soccer and basketball

-Intercambios: An easy way to meet Spaniards and improve conversational and colloquial Spanish is to participate in an intercambio, a language exchange with a Spanish-speaking students learning English.
+Intercambios: An easy way to meet Spaniards and improve conversational and colloquial Spanish is to participate in an intercambio, a language exchange with Spanish-speaking students learning English.

 Practical Experience: Students may choose, as one of the CLM electives, to complete a 45-hour practical experience in a professional internship, service learning or volunteer experience.
 The Programa de Prácticas includes opportunities in business, education, health care and social service agencies.
 Placement options may vary depending on language level.

 Total Fee (includes Tuition, Program Fee, and Health & Wellness Fee): $36,259